The Travel Class System: Location Independents, Backpackers & Cubicle Workers

 This piece was first published in an older version of our blog which included the following comments:

 said: “Very true portrayals of all three types.
-Your last few lines remind me there are advantage to the three ways of living.
+Your last few lines remind me there are advantages to the three ways of living.
 One has something the other doesn’t.”

 – we replied: “I wanted to end on a positive note for the cubicle worker.
 I find a lot of travel bloggers unjustly look down on them.”